Qualifying Medical Conditions for Long Term Disability (LTD) Benefits

 Long-Term Disability (LTD) is a kind of income replacement benefit that pays you a portion of your income if you are unable to work due to illness or injury for an extended period of time.
 It is worth emphasizing that long-term disability benefits are often part of a private insurance plan purchased and paid for by an employee via his or her employer, rather than a government disability plan such as CPP Disability.

-For the purpose of this article, we will be introducing you to the qualifying medical conditions for Long-Term Disability (LTD) Benefits in an effort to help you gain a greater understanding of the following:
+For this article, we will be introducing you to the qualifying medical conditions for Long-Term Disability (LTD) Benefits to help you gain a greater understanding of the following:

 1. What Medical Conditions Are Eligible for Long-Term Disability Benefits?